Joint Instability to Osteoarthritis to Degenerative joint disease

 Degenerative joint disease | Ligament Laxity, Osteoarthritis and Joint Instability

-In this article Ross Hauser MD will explain the non-surgical advantages of Prolotherapy, Platelet Rich Plasma Therapy, and Stem Cell Therapy for the treatment of Degenerative Joint Disease better known as osteoarthritis.
-Also discussed is the crucial role of ligament damage (ligament laxity) and joint instability that leads to the degenerative condition.
+In this article Ross Hauser MD will explain the non-surgical advantages of Prolotherapy, Platelet Rich Plasma Therapy, and Stem Cell Therapy for the treatment of Degenerative Joint Disease or as it is better known – osteoarthritis.
+Also discussed is the crucial role of ligament damage (ligament laxity) and joint instability that leads to the advancing of the degenerative joint condition.

 Degenerative joint disease (DJD) is a painful condition that results in the deterioration of the cartilage tissues that support the weight-bearing joints in the body.
 Once the cartilage is thinned or lost, the constant grinding of bones against each other causes pain and stiffness around the joint.
 Abnormal and excess bone formations (bone spurs) grow from the damaged bones, causing further pain and stiffness.
 These are the classic signs of joint instability.

 It is important to note that, although associated with old age,osteoarthritis and degenerative joint disease are not simply a result of the aging process, nor are they a result of general wear and tear on joints.